 Loose, comfortable clothing

 The softer and stretchier the better!
-This is the time to choose comfort over style; sweatpants, stretchy tops, nursing singlets and a comfy cardigan are all great options.
+This is the time to choose comfort over style; sweatpants, stretchy tops, nursing singlets and a comfy cardigan are all great options, plus socks or slippers.

 iPad, charger and headphones

 If you’ve got an iPad, it’s a great extra to bring if you can’t sleep and don’t want to wake your sleeping babe.
 I watched a TV series in the middle of the night, and it helped me get through the hours.
 Plus, it meant I got to keep sneaking looks at Oscar in the moonlight.